 The young woman happened to be an excellent driver; she and Walter followed Timothy right out of the city, who was beginning to appreciate the beauty of the outskirts of town.
 Mostly under-developed farmland with the occasional brook, small cabin, or herd of cows, Tim tried to appreciate the view and his many blessings in life the best he could.
 “Dear Lord,” prayed Tim, “Please, help me land safely.”

 At that very instant, as Tim was looking down into a puffy white cloud and barely able to see a field of trees below, he began to slowly descend.
 The driver’s name was Molly.
-She and Walter watched in relieved thanks that Tim was appearing to descend and that the string and kite seemed to still be intact.
+She and Walter watched in relief, as Tim was appearing to descend and the string and kite seemed to still be intact.
 Tim was headed for what looked like a hundred-year-old oak tree.
 He descended gracefully and landed in the lower bushy limbs of the tree.
 Safely.

 Within moments, Walter ran to his son, picked him up and embraced him, thanking the Lord above for his son’s well-being.
 Tim hugged his father who placed him on the ground.
 He shook Molly’s hand and thanked her, too.
 “You are one lucky child,” remarked Molly, “And that is an impressive kite.”
 “Thank you,” said Tim, “Cool car,” and Walter gave Molly some gas money, as they went with the kite to the pink Beetle.

-Once back, Walter thanked Molly and called his wife and he and Tim drove home with the kite.
+Once back, Walter thanked Molly and called his wife for car keys, and he and Tim drove home with the kite.
 Tim secretly thanked the Lord above for answering his prayers, and everyone lived happily ever after.
 Tim would never forget his times with his wonderful, magical kite.